Residents with green cards and work visas can qualify for a U.S. mortgage even if they are not U.S. citizens.

 Foreign nationals without long-term residency

-Qualifying as an permanent or non-permanent resident Alien
+Qualifying as a permanent or non-permanent resident alien

 If you wish to find out if you are eligible to buy a home in the U.S. we can connect you with a lender who can tell you.